 TCI is an independent festival that showcases contemporary dance on screen works from around the world.
 As digital technology has made filmmaking means increasingly more accessible to independent producers, so has the genre of the dance film exploded in popularity and variety.
 New ways to capture, edit and process the movement of the body are being constantly developed in increasingly imaginative ways, through the collaboration not only of cinematographers, choreographers, and dancers, but also visual artists and animators, composers and writers.
 TCI aims to present novel approaches to how the ever-evolving cinematic medium can use dance, or, equivalently, how contemporary choreographers and performers can use image capture, to further the discourse of this artistic crossover.

 Screenings take place at Vitruvian Thing, the acclaimed performing arts centre, situated in downtown Thessaloniki, the second largest city in Greece, European cultural capital on 1997, and youth capital on 2014.
-With a metropolitan area population in excess of one million, the city has a rich artistic, multicultural history that resonates to this day.
-For the 7th season, the twin format of brick-and-mortar + online screenings is returning!
+With a metropolitan area population in excess of one million, the city has a rich artistic, multicultural history that resonates to this day.Besides the brick-and-mortar screenings, TCI also offers an online on-demand format to cater to international audiences.

-TCI, in its seventh year, is run by Die Wolke art group, a non-profit company for the performing arts and technologies.
+TCI, in its 8th year, is run by Die Wolke art group, a non-profit company for the performing arts and technologies.
 There is no thematic restriction, though the festival actively seeks works made in an imaginative manner and is particularly interested in works that defy genre and crossover in narrative or experimental territory.

 The festival also aims to arrange short artist talks and Q&A sessions with directors and choreographers, as well as coordinate with local dance groups and schools, organise workshops, and more.